Lipsync

 Get Started FreeByteDance

 OmniHuman by ByteDance produces the most realistic talking head videos of any AI model on Martini.
 Given a single portrait photo and an audio track, it generates video with natural lip sync, subtle facial micro-expressions (eyebrow raises, eye squints, jaw tension), and organic head movement that makes the result nearly indistinguishable from recorded video.
-At 17 credits per second, it is the premium-tier talking head model — a 10-second clip costs 170 credits.
-The newer OmniHuman v1.5 (19 credits/second) offers further refinements.
+It sits at the premium tier of talking head models.
+The newer OmniHuman v1.5 offers further refinements.
 Both output at 720p in three aspect ratios (1:1, 16:9, 9:16).
-If realism is your priority — for executive presentations, keynote addresses, flagship marketing, or professional courses — OmniHuman is the clear choice over the more affordable Kling LipSync (17 credits/job flat) or budget Pixverse (6 credits/second).
+If realism is your priority — for executive presentations, keynote addresses, flagship marketing, or professional courses — OmniHuman is the clear choice over the lighter Kling LipSync or the high-volume Pixverse Lipsync.

 View guideKling

-Kling LipSync brings Kling's industry-leading human motion engine to audio-driven talking head generation, producing smooth, natural lip movements and facial expressions that rival OmniHuman at a lower price point.
-At 17 credits per job (fixed, regardless of audio length), it sits in the middle tier between OmniHuman's premium pricing and Pixverse's budget rate of 6 credits/second.
+Kling LipSync brings Kling's industry-leading human motion engine to audio-driven talking head generation, producing smooth, natural lip movements and facial expressions that rival OmniHuman with a lighter render.
+It charges per job rather than per second of audio, so render time stays predictable regardless of clip length — placing it in the middle tier between OmniHuman's premium quality and Pixverse Lipsync's per-second high-volume model.
 The architecture advantage: Kling LipSync is powered by the same engine that makes Kling 3.0 the best video model for human motion, meaning jaw movement, cheek deformation, and chin motion are anatomically accurate rather than approximated.

 View guide